Disney Adventures: Disney Adventures All-Stars

 "Disney Adventures All-Stars" was a feature of the magazine that rewards the act of volunteering in the community.
 It was held once a year and all participants were awarded a prize, but after judging, one winner was selected to participate in a volunteer project with the hosts of that particular year.

 In 2006, the hosts were the cast of High School Musical.
 Previous hosts included the cast of The Suite Life of Zack & Cody and other Disney Channel stars.

 Comics

 After previously publishing a special all-comics issue of D.A. in 2002, Disney Adventures expanded its publication schedule to include an all-comics magazine in 2004, named Comic Zone after the regular magazine's section of that name.
-Comix Zone published twice in 2004 before becoming a quarterly publication from 2005-2007.
+Comic Zone published twice in 2004 before becoming a quarterly publication from 2005 to 2007.
 In addition to Disney properties like The Lion King, Pirates of the Caribbean and Aladdin, Disney Adventures published quite a bit of original comic material, such as: